dmytrovoytko/llm-interview-assistant/README.md

 ### :speech_balloon: Interact with the app

-1. Set query parameters - choose position, model, query parameters (search type, response length), enter your question.
+1. Set query parameters - choose position, model, query parameters (search type - text, vector; response length - small, medium, long), enter your question.
 2. Press 'Find the answer' button, wait for the response.
 For Ollama Phi3/qwen2.5 in CodeSpace response time was around a minute.
 ![streamlit Find the answer](/screenshots/streamlit-00.png)